Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Introduction

-Our main focus is on the nodal sets of the real and imaginary parts of the lift, not to be confused with the lifts of the real and imaginary parts of the local expression $f_{m,j}$ of the section (since the frame $e_L^m$ must also be taken into account).
+Usually we study the nodal sets of the real and imaginary parts of the lift, not to be confused with the lifts of the real and imaginary parts of the local expression $f_{m,j}$ of the section (since the frame $e_L^m$ must also be taken into account).
+In general, it is not obvious whether or not the zero set of $f_{m,j}$ is discrete in $X$.

 We denote the nodal sets of the real, resp. imaginary parts, of the lift by The analysis is the same for real and imaginary parts and we generally work with the imaginary part, following the tradition for quadratic differentials.